Valdis Celms

 Valdis Celms (born 24 October 1943) is a Latvian artist, graphic designer and neopagan leader.
-He known for his kinetic art and is one of the leaders of the Baltic neopagan organization Latvijas Dievtuŗu sadraudze.
+He is known for his kinetic art and is one of the leaders of the Baltic neopagan organization Latvijas Dievtuŗu sadraudze.

 Early life and education

 Valdis Celms was born on 24 October 1943 in Vildogas pagasts, Sigulda Municipality.
 He was educated at the Riga Construction College and the Department of Industrial Art at the Art Academy of Latvia.

 Art and design

 Celms is considered one of the founders of kinetic art in Latvia due to his exploration of the artform in the 1960s.
 He became prominent in the Latvian artworld in the 1970s with his kinetic art, photomontages and graphic design.
 For his kinetic art, he combined modern materials and needs with influences from folk art and tried to emulate the movements of nature.
 Some of the more ambitious kinetic sculptures he designed in the 1970s were not realized at the time, but have been built and exhibited after the fall of the Soviet Union.
 In 1980 he designed the large "Rīga" signs that welcome people as they enter the Latvian capital through its main roads.

 A large retrospective of Celms' artworks was held at the Latvian Museum of Decorative Arts and Design in 2013 to celebrate his 70th birthday.
 In 2014 he was awarded the Order of the Three Stars from the Latvian state.